coderdojo-japan/coderdojo.jp/db/docs/english.md

 ## [<i class="fa-solid fa-badge-check"></i>](#association) CoderDojo Japan Association {#association}

-With the grow of CoderDojo community in Japan, demands from companies to support the community are also increased.
-To meet the demands, with [the approval of CoderDojo Foundation](/docs/regional-license_en), we founded the CoderDojo Japan Association in 2016.
+As the CoderDojo community in Japan grew, the demand from companies to support the community also increased.
+To meet this demand, and with [the approval of the CoderDojo Foundation](/docs/regional-license_en), we founded the CoderDojo Japan Association in 2016.

 <div style="padding: 10px 0px;">
   <img class='lazyload' loading='lazy' alt="Photo of License Agreement between Foundation and Japan."